Skip to main content

 And now, in this present moment, I can say it clearly: Shy will always be my first love.
 She is not just a memory of a crush or heartbreak; she is a part of my journey, my growth, and my understanding of love.
 I will carry her in my heart, not with longing, but with gratitude and respect.

 This is the final part of my story.
 I have learned to move forward while keeping Shy as a meaningful presence in my life.
-Our connection, though online and sometimes distant, has taught me lessons that will guide me forever.
+Our connection, though near and sometimes distant, has taught me lessons that will guide me forever.
 I have learned to care, to accept, and to grow.
 And most importantly, I have learned that first love, even if unrequited, leaves an everlasting mark on the heart.

 Comments